hydoai/synthlabel/README.md

 python3 retrolabel.py --dir=output
 ```

+Since retrolabeling only reads and manipulates text files, it is quite fast.
+Under 10 seconds for a dataset containing 40,000 images.

 ## Option A: Skip human labeling and prepare a synthetic dataset

 **Convert auto- & retrolabel output to COCO formatted dataset**